 There will be an on-going risk of collision between birds and the overhead line throughout the operational phase of the development.
-It is difficult to quantify the magnitude and significance of this potential negative impact.
-Studies in the literature generally conclude that collisions are not a biologically significant source of mortality for thriving bird populations (APLIC 1994).
-A review of existing water bird data and surveys undertaken over two winter seasons (see Appendix 6.1) has shown that sensitive water bird species do not regularly occur in the area.
+A review of existing water bird data and surveys undertaken over two winter seasons (see Appendix 8.1) has shown that sensitive water bird species do not regularly occur in the area.